higher-bridge/project_forrest/README.md

 This repository contains the code and outcome measures for the following manuscript (link will be added once manuscript becomes available):

-**Seeing the Forrest through the trees: Random forests predict heart rate based on eye movement features in a naturalistic viewing task.**
+**Seeing the Forrest through the trees: Random forests predict heart rate based on oculomotor features in a naturalistic viewing task.**
 Alex J. Hoogerbrugge, Zoril A. Oláh, Edwin S. Dalmaijer, Christoph Strauch, Tanja C.W.
 Nijboer, Stefan Van der Stigchel